Responding to Conundrum

 Pain and pleasure are immediately transient.
 They exist only in the moment and are gone.

 If you have children, they do not disappear the moment they are born.
 They exist over some period of time, and can generate children of their own.
-If we create a civilization, it might last for thousands of years, perhaps even millions.
-There is no theoretical endpoint to how long things might last.
+If we make our civilization sustainable, it could last for thousands of years, maybe even millions.
+There is no theoretical limit to how long things might last.
 Yes, perhaps the universe will die a heat death, but perhaps it won’t.

-First, I was pointing out the hypocrisy of efilists who say everything that we do in reality is meaningless because it will all be destroyed one day, while also saying that suffering is incredibly meaningful, even though it only exists in passing.
+First, I was pointing out the hypocrisy of efilists who say that everything we do in reality is meaningless because it will eventually be destroyed, while also saying that suffering is incredibly meaningful, even though it only exists in passing.

 My critiques of hedonism are: